John Harlin III

 The Eiger Obsession was published in English in 2007 and in German, French, and Italian during the following two years.
 You’ll find links to each publisher at the bottom of Harlin Bio.

 You’ll find more info about me at my bio page.
-You can reach me at john at johnharlin dot net.
+You can reach me at john at johnharlin dot com.
 I try to be good at responding, but if you’ve not heard back from me after a while, please write again.